tHarvey303/synthesizer/docs/source/observables/imaging/imaging.rst

 Imaging
 =======

-Synthesizer can be used to photometric images or property maps.
+Synthesizer can be used to generate photometric images or property maps.
 The underlying engines for these are

 - `Image` objects, containers for individual images providing functionality for generating, modifying and plotting individual images
 - `ImageCollection` objects, containers for multiple `Images` which collect together and provide interfaces to work with related images.